 Uzlastirma is possible for:

 Crimes involving sexual offenses, public morality, and major violence are excluded.
+Related offenses are discussed in our article on stalking offenses in Turkey.

 This report becomes enforceable like a court ruling.
 If the agreement is not fulfilled, it can be enforced as a debt instrument.